 the boat owner.
 If that is not possible, leave your name and

 number to be passed along to the vessel's owner.

-Tell the dockmaster you're
+Tell the dockmaster you are

-interested in buying a live-aboard vessel for when you
+actively seeking to buy a live-aboard vessel for when you

 fixing it up.
 Ask if any slips have boat owners who might be

 The dockmaster may point you to boats that are

 possibilities.
 Follow up, even if you think the cost will be

 beyond your budget.
 You might be surprised by the asking price.
 If you